hackclub/hackclub/workshops/python_stock_viewer/README.md

 ```python
 print(r.content)
 ```

-If you run this and all goes well, you should see an output like this:
+So let's see if it works.
+Try running this code by pressing the green "Run" button at the top of the window.
+If all goes well, you should see an output like this:

 ```json
 b'{"c":112,"h":115.23,"l":110.03,"o":114.57,"pc":113.49,"t":1600032334}'
 ```

 This is a string of a JSON value that we'll need to parse in order to use.

 ## Understanding the JSON